Manfred/Reynard/README.md

   execute
 ```

 When an operation requires a body, you can add it as structured data.
+It will be converted to JSON automatically.

 ```ruby
 response = reynard.